Data Engineering Annotated Monthly – October 2022

-The lockdowns are back again in Moscow, which means that conferences are again out of the question for me for some time.
-The good news is that I had time to put together this new installment of our Data Engineering Annotated!
-Hi, I’m Pasha Finkelshteyn, and I’ll be your guide through this month’s news.
+Greetings from sunny Berlin!
+Yes, it’s still 20+ °C here – perfect conditions for sitting down on your balcony with the latest issue of your favorite Annotated!
+I’m Pasha Finkelshteyn, and I’ll be your guide through this month’s news.
 I’ll offer my impressions of recent developments in the data engineering space and highlight new ideas from the wider community.
-If you think I missed something worthwhile, catch me on Twitter and suggest a topic, link, or anything else you want to see.
-BTW, if you would prefer to get this in your email, you can subscribe to the newsletter here.
+If you think I missed something worthwhile, hit me up on Twitter and suggest a topic, link, or anything else you want to see.
+By the way, if you would prefer to receive this information as an email, you can subscribe to the newsletter here.

 A lot of engineering is about learning new things and keeping a finger on the pulse of new technologies.
 Here’s what’s happening in the world of data engineering right now.

-Data engineering technologies are evolving every day.
-This section is about updates which are in the works for technologies and which you may want to keep an eye on.
+Data engineering tools are evolving every day.
+This section is about updates that are in the works for technologies and that you may want to keep an eye on.